-There’s something about the simple traditional Portuguese dishes that I find fascinating.
+There’s something about the simple traditional Portuguese food that I find fascinating.
 Maybe it’s the fact that they’re not so simple.

 Today, most of these “poor people’s recipes” have either disappeared or have been “modernised”, i.e., are being made with things like artificial flavourings and colourings.
 There are hundreds of such traditional recipes all over the country, sometimes with small variations whithin a region, and finding them is almost like stumbling upon a small treasure.